 Data has a fundamental role in establishing a common understanding of the current state of financial inclusion.
-It can be used by regulators, policymakers, and financial services providers.
-Data is present in all policymaking processes: diagnosis of the state of financial inclusion, designing appropriate policies, setting financial inclusion targets, monitoring and evaluation which provide a feedback loop to adjust targets and initiate policy reforms.
+It can be used by regulators, policymakers, and financial services providers in all policymaking processes: diagnosis of the state of financial inclusion, designing appropriate policies, setting financial inclusion targets, monitoring and evaluation which provide a feedback loop to adjust targets and initiate policy reforms.
 The main stages for measuring financial inclusion are:

 1) Country specific definition of financial inclusion